x-team/resource-dashboard-server/README.md

 *Get Workable Token?*
 Go to `Account Dropdown` -> `Integeration` -> `Generate Token`

-*Get Wokrable Job Shortcode that all candidates are related to?*
+*Get Workable Job Shortcode that all candidates are related to?*
 Go to Job Details -> There is a `job shortlink` text, the shortcode is the ID in that text Ex:`https://xteam.workable.com/j/3D150E9D22`, `shortcode` equals `3D150E9D22`

-*Get Wokrable account subdomain?* if url is `https://xteam.workable.com` then `subdomain` is `xteam`
+*Get Workable account subdomain?* if url is `https://xteam.workable.com` then `subdomain` is `xteam`